immediatus/immediatus.github.io/content/blog/2025-10-15/index.md

   Billing accuracy is non-negotiable, but engineering trade-offs create acceptable bounds.
 The system must prevent unbounded over-delivery from race conditions. **Bounded over-delivery ≤1% of budget** is acceptable due to practical constraints like server failures and network partitions.

   Under-delivery is worse (lost revenue + advertiser complaints), so slight over-delivery is the lesser evil.
-Legal precedent: lawsuits typically arise from systematic errors >2-5%, not sub-1% technical variance.
+Legal precedent: lawsuits arise from systematic errors >2-5% (precedent: Google/advertiser settlement 2019), not sub-1% technical variance.

 - **User preferences and profiles**: Eventual consistency acceptable
   $$\lim_{t \to \infty} P(\text{AllReplicas consistent}) = 1$$